The Return of Draw Egan: Plot

 The setting is the American Wild West.
-The notorious outlaw leader"Draw" Egan (played by Hart) and his gang is chased by a posse of lawmen to his remote mountain cabin, where they are trapped.
+The notorious outlaw leader "Draw" Egan and his gang is chased by a posse of lawmen to his remote mountain cabin, where they are trapped.
 During a fierce shootout, Egan opens a trapdoor and they escape through a tunnel before the posse can overwhelm them.

 With a bounty on his head, Egan turns up in the dangerous frontier range town of Yellow Dog.
 Presenting himself by the assumed name William Blake, he enters the saloon.
-The seductive dance-hall girl, Poppy (played by Glaum), uses her alluring wiles to entice and entertain him.
+The seductive dance-hall girl, Poppy, uses her alluring wiles to entice and entertain him.
 He looks amused when he is challenged to fight by a rowdy barfly, then punches and finishes the man off with the one powerful blow.
 The townspeople are impressed.
 Believing Blake to be a strong and law-abiding man, they want him to be their new marshal.
-The reformist mayor, Mat Buckton (played by Lockney), hires him for the much avoided position to restore law and order and rid the town of the lawless gunmen who have nearly taken over.
+The reformist mayor, Mat Buckton, hires him for the much avoided position to restore law and order and rid the town of the lawless gunmen who have nearly taken over.

 Blake turns Yellow Dog into a model community, while hiding his criminal past, and plans to move on soon.
-But when he sees the mayor's daughter, Myrtle Buckton (played by Wilson), he decides to stay on as marshal of Yellow Dog.
+But when he sees the mayor's daughter, Myrtle Buckton, he decides to stay on as marshal of Yellow Dog.
 Beginning a romance with the God-fearing young woman, he proceeds to settle down and become a genuinely lawful and respected member of the town.
-Then Arizona Joe (played by McKim), a member of Egan's former gang, shows up in Yellow Dog to make trouble.
+Then Arizona Joe, a member of Egan's former gang, shows up in Yellow Dog to make trouble.
 He threatens to expose Egan's past if he tries to make him obey the law and not help him take over the town.

 The marshal gives in for a while, but then decides that the welfare of the town is more important than his romance with Myrtle.
 When he goes after Arizona Joe, the outlaw keeps his word and tells the whole town about Draw Egan.
 During the final showdown, which is short and brutal, Egan shoots and kills Joe.
 He then surrenders himself for arrest, but the grateful townspeople refuse to hear of it and offer to keep him in office.
 He is also prepared to give up Myrtle, but she tells him that his past is unimportant and they begin making plans for their future together.